Inside: Must-Have Measurements for the Home: Where to hang towel bars, towel rings, hooks, vanity mirrors, showerheads, and more! ➡

-When we remodeled two of our upstairs bathrooms, it was a great feeling to be to the “hanging the towel rods and toilet paper holders” step because that meant we were done!
+When we remodeled two of our upstairs bathrooms, I was giddy to be at the “hanging the towel rack and toilet paper holder” step.
+Because that meant each bathroom makeover was finally done.

 So where should we hang everything in the bathroom?